m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 setting.alertTypes = ['Alert', 'Conference', 'Incident', 'Livecall'];
 ```

-This setting controls what actions the integation will allow.
+This setting controls what actions the integration will allow.
 You can include whatever types that you would like the integration to use.
 You must include at least one item.

-"Alert" : Allows creation of an xMatters Event / Alert over the phone.
+- **Alert** : Allows creation of an xMatters Event / Alert over the phone.
-"Conference" : Allows creation of an xMatters Conference Bridge over the phone.
+- **Conference"** : Allows creation of an xMatters Conference Bridge over the phone.
-"Incident" : Allows creation of an xMattersIncident over the phone.
+- **Incident** : Allows creation of an xMattersIncident over the phone.
-"Oncall" : Allows speaking directly with the primary on-call of a selected group.
+- **Oncall** : Allows speaking directly with the primary on-call of a selected group.

 ### Twilio Voice Model